-- Revenue amounted to DKK 338.7 million, an increase of DKK 30.3 million compared to 2020/21.
-However, the higher turnover somewhat hides the underlying trend where volumes sold are falling and prices increasing.
-The demand in the industrial division has been on a satisfying level and with the price increases, this division contributed to the growth in turnover.
-Processing work is developing as expected and is at a higher level of activity than last year.
-The Building & Construction division has had higher revenue, which primarily is driven by the high price increases. - The financial statements are characterized by a generally good market positioning in our most important markets, growing activity in the industrial divisions plus investments in the green transition and digitalization. - EBIT amounted to DKK 21.6 million compared to DKK 16.6 million the year before. - The expectations for the EBIT in the 2022/23 financial year is in the range of DKK 14.5-16.5 million and the revenue is expected to be in the range of DKK 300-320 million.
+- Revenue amounted to DKK 313.1 million, a decrease of DKK 24.6 million compared to 2021/22 however the expected lower turnover is due to the underlying trend where volumes sold are falling and prices decreasing.
+The demand in the industrial division has been on a lower level and with the price decreases, this division contributed to the lower turnover.
+Processing work is developing as expected and is at a steady level of activity compared to last year.
+The Building & Construction division has had higher revenue compared to what was expected but at a lower level than last year. - The financial statements are characterized by a market with high uncertainty on both supplier and customer sides.
+High interest and inflation are having an impact on our markets and causing customers to change their purchase behavior.
+Investments in the green transition and digitalization is still a high focus area and will be in the future. - EBIT amounted to DKK 16.9 million compared to DKK 21.6 million the year before. - The expectations for the EBIT in the 2023/24 financial year is in the range of DKK 16.0-18.0 million and the revenue is expected to be in the range of DKK 300-320 million.